Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 - [Human reference genome (GRCh38, FASTA)](https://ftp.ensembl.org/pub/current/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz)
 - [Human gene annotation (GRCh38, GTF)](https://ftp.ensembl.org/pub/current/gtf/homo_sapiens/Homo_sapiens.GRCh38.115.chr.gtf.gz)

-This index acts as a searchable map that STAR uses to quickly locate and align sequencing reads to the genome.

-In this step, we downloaded the human reference genome (GRCh38) **FASTA** and **GTF** files from Ensembl via the above links, then decompressed the files, and ran STAR in genomeGenerate mode.
-STAR processes the genome and annotation to create a set of optimized index files, which are stored in the Ref_genome directory:
+The human reference genome (GRCh38) **FASTA** and **GTF** files were downloaded from **Ensembl**, decompressed, and processed with STAR in ```genomeGenerate``` mode.
+This step produced a set of optimized index files stored in the ```Ref_genome``` directory.

+**To save time during the workshop, the reference genome and STAR index have already been prepared**.
+These files will be used in the next step to align the trimmed FASTQ reads.

+The STAR index serves as a searchable map that allows the aligner to efficiently locate and map sequencing reads to the genome.

 ````
 cd /scratch/leuven/377/vsc37707/Bioinfo_course_scratch/Ref_genome